 Note that Johnson does not offer candidates pre-assessments.
 All aspects of your application must be reviewed in full to determine whether or not you are qualified for admission.

-Johnson hosts weekend-long events for diverse candidates, women, and military veterans interested in the Two-Year MBA and One-Year MBA programs based in Ithaca.
+Johnson hosts weekend-long events for diverse candidates, women, and military veterans interested in the Two-Year MBA program based in Ithaca.
 During these premier admissions events and symposiums, prospective MBAs can connect with admissions officers, meet with students, and listen to a series of panels and speakers discuss topics relevant to their MBA journeys.

-Goals Statement and two required essays (a third essay is optional)
+Goals Statement and one required essay (a second essay is optional)

 Academic records and transcripts for all post-secondary coursework and degrees